This-Is-Prince/agent-other-sdks/docs/coinmarketcap.md

 Example prompts:
 - "Show me detailed information about Binance"
 - "What's the 24-hour trading volume on Coinbase?"
-- "Compare trading volumes between Kraken and Huobi"
-- "Get market data for FTX exchange"
-- "How many markets does OKX have?"

 ### Get Latest Content